GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 - aws-l3/tx
 - aws-l3/level_3

-Walk through all files (or subdirectories and files if present) and find most recently updated file.
+`walk` through all files (or subdirectories and files if present) and find most recently updated file.
 If this time is >1 hr old (and <2 hrs old), send out alert emails.